This page provides an overview of the V-Ray Frame Buffer.

 Compare V-Ray Settings – Opens a comparison window that displays any differences in the current render setting with the saved ones.

-Image Info – Opens a window containing detailed information about the image, including, but not limited to Camera, Aperture, FOV, Target Distance, V-Ray version, render time.
+Image Info – Opens a window containing detailed information about the image, including, but not limited to Camera, Aperture, FOV, Target Distance, V-Ray version, and render time.
 Have in mind that the camera values are saved in system units.
-Also, the vrayrevison info displayed in the list is not related to the saved .vrimg file but to the current V-Ray build installed for Maya.
+Also, the vrayrevison info displayed in the list is not related to the saved .vrimg file but to the current V-Ray build installed for Houdini.